bejarrodar/interview_prep/README.md

 An app to help prepare for interviews

-The config.py needs to be changed for your database
+The config.ini needs to be changed for your database

 If the database does not exist it will be created with some starter knowledge more still needs to be added